watson/codegen-audit/README.md

 ### Audit Report

-When the monitored process exits, a report file will be generated in the current working directory named `codegen-audit.json` (or at location specified by `--out`).
+When the monitored process exits, a report file will be generated in the current working directory named `codegen-audit.json` (or at location specified by `--report`).

 ## API